 - committing to building a multi-cultural collaborative team, from top to bottom; and

 - broadening our geographic footprint through organic growth and strategic acquisitions.

 Market Leadership.
-Coca-Cola FEMSA is the largest bottler of Coca-Cola trademark beverages in the world in terms of total sales volume, with operations in Mexico, Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Argentina and Brazil.
+Coca-Cola FEMSA is the largest franchise bottler of Coca-Cola trademark beverages in the world, with operations in Mexico, Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Argentina, Brazil and the Philippines.